LinxinS97/LinxinS97.github.io/README.md

 I'm a second-year M.Eng. student in the Graduated School of Creative Science and Engineering @[Waseda University](https://www.waseda.jp/top/en/), Tokyo, advised by Prof. [Masayuki Goto](http://www.it.mgmt.waseda.ac.jp/) (Japanese only).
 I also spend my time as a research assistant @[UMD](https://www.umd.edu/) supervised by [Tianyi Zhou](https://tianyizhou.github.io/), and doing research intern @[University of Tokyo](https://www.u-tokyo.ac.jp/en/) supervised by [Irene Li](https://ireneli.eu/).
 I also work closely with [Jieyu Zhang](https://jieyuz2.github.io/) who focuses on interactive and data-centric AI/ML.

-**Research Interests**: My current research intrests is **data-centric and eXplainable AI (XAI)**.
+**Research Interests**: My current research intrests is **Data-centric AI** and **eXplainable AI (XAI)**.
 I also interested in Large Language Model and Multimodal Vision-Language Model.
 My past works is related to the application and theory of programmatic weak supervision and active learning.

 > 📢 <span style="color:red">I'm looking for a PhD position (2024 Fall).</span> If you would like to discuss potential oppotunities or learn more about my qualifications, please feel free to [contect me](mailto:songlx.imse.gt@ruri.waseda.jp).